 5 to take account of the impact of any cost-reduction programme on the staff of the Union, including the implementation of a voluntary separation and early retirement scheme, where this can be funded from budgetary savings or through a withdrawal from the Reserve Account;

-6 in addition to instructs the Council 5 above, in view of an unanticipated reduction of revenue due to the drop in classes of contribution from Member States and Sector Members, to authorize a one-time withdrawal from the Reserve Account, within the limits established in decides 7 above, in order to minimize the impact on staffing levels in the ITU biennial budgets for 2012-2013 and 2014-2015; any unused funds are to be returned to the Reserve Account at the end of each budgetary period;
+6 in addition to instructs the Council 5 above, in view of an unanticipated reduction of revenue due to the drop in classes of contribution from Member States and Sector Members, to authorize a one-time withdrawal from the Reserve Account, within the limits established in decides 7 above, in order to minimize the impact on staffing levels in the ITU biennial budgets for 2016-2017 and 2018-2019; any unused funds are to be returned to the Reserve Account at the end of each budgetary period;

+7 in considering measures that could be adopted to strengthen the control of the finances of the Union, to take into account the financial impact of such issues as [ASHI]/funding, and the medium to long-term maintenance and/or replacement of buildings at the premises of the Union;

+8 to invite the External Auditor, the Independent Management Advisory Committee and the Council Working Group on Financial and Human Resources to develop recommendations on strengthening financial control mechanisms in ITU, outlining specific objectives, as well as timelines and responsibilities for implementation, for consideration of Council, taking into account, inter alia, the issues identified in instructs the Council 7 above;

-7 to consider the report of the Secretary-General relating to the matter referred to in instructs the Secretary-General 2 above, and report to the next plenipotentiary conference, as appropriate.
+9 to consider the report of the Secretary-General relating to the matter referred to in instructs the Secretary-General 2 above, and report to the next plenipotentiary conference, as appropriate.

-ANNEX 1 TO DECISION 5 (Rev. Guadalajara, 2010)
+ANNEX 1 TO DECISION 5 (Rev. Busan, 2014)

-ANNEX 2 TO DECISION 5 (Rev. Guadalajara, 2010)
+ANNEX 2 TO DECISION 5 (Rev. Busan, 2014)

 Measures for reducing expenditure

 1) Identification and elimination of possible duplications (functions, activities, workshops, seminars), and centralization of finance and administrative tasks.

+1bis) Integration, reduction, termination of Council Working Groups.

-2) Coordination and harmonization of seminars and workshops organized by the General Secretariat or the three Sectors in order to avoid duplication of the subjects covered and to optimize secretariat attendance .
+2) Coordination and harmonization of seminars and workshops organized by the General Secretariat or the three Sectors in order to avoid duplication of the subjects covered and to optimize secretariat attendance toward their full integration as becoming ITU seminars and workshops.

-3) Coordination with regional organizations with a view to sharing the available resources of the regional organizations and minimizing the costs of participation (workshops, seminars, preparatory meetings for world conferences).
+3) Maximum coordination with regional organizations with a view to sharing the available resources of the regional organizations and minimizing the costs of participation (workshops, seminars, preparatory meetings for world conferences).

-4) Possible savings from attrition, the redeployment of staff and the review and possible reduction of grades of vacant posts.
+4) Possible savings from attrition, the redeployment of staff and the review and possible reduction of grades of vacant posts, in particular in non-sensitive parts of the General Secretariat and the three Bureaux.

 5) New or additional activities are to be implemented through staff redeployment.